 It’s never a good idea to start a review by citing a critic who will forever remain better than you, but when discussing American Sniper it seems necessary.
 Roger Ebert famously said that one of the reasons movies were socially and culturally important was that they were “empathy machines”, putting us in the shoes of characters whose lives have circumstances we would otherwise not be able to relate to.
-When viewed under this criteria, American Sniper is a significant failure; it is designed to emotionally engage right-wing, god-fearing American audiences and is of no interest to international viewers or (heaven forbid) people with different, some would argue better, political views.
+When viewed under this criteria, American Sniper is a significant failure; it is designed to emotionally engage right-wing, god-fearing American audiences and is of no interest to international viewers or (heaven forbid) people with different political views.
 For a filmmaker whose recent movies have so frequently been opposed to the Republican party’s stance on international conflict (Letters from Iwo Jima and Gran Torino are two of the finest pacifist movies ever made), it is somewhat disheartening to see Clint Eastwood retreat to his political impulses to make the most Republican movie of his career.

 The movie is a biopic of Navy SEAL Chris Kyle, played by Bradley Cooper in an inexplicably Oscar-nominated performance.
 Kyle is a man notable for having the most kills of anybody in US military history, with reports ranging from 160 to 255.
 In its (few and far between) best moments, American Sniper charts the psychological damage that comes with murdering people for a living, in a way that makes it a perfect companion piece to the two aforementioned recent Eastwood efforts.
 Sadly, Eastwood repeatedly falls back on the scare-mongering on the war on terror that seems inexplicable from a filmmaker of his calibre, even despite his well-publicised political views.
 There are sequences solely designed to emotionally manipulate American audiences that will produce nothing but eye-rolls from international viewers.